StellarSt0rm/IYCS/CORE.md

 		}
 }
 ```
-! `clientVersion` number may need change in the future
+! `clientVersion` number may change in the future

 <br>
 You also need to provide the API key as a url param: